 - American Century Heritage The investment seeks long-term capital growth.
 The fund normally invests in stocks of medium-sized and smaller companies that the adviser believes will increase in value over time, using an investment strategy developed by American Century Investments.
 In implementing this strategy, the portfolio managers make their investment decisions based primarily on their analysis of individual companies, rather than on broad economic forecasts.
 Management of the fund is based on the belief that, over the long term, stock price movements follow growth in earnings and revenues. - The fund utilizes a five-person team to manage investment decisions.
 The lead manager, David Hollond took charge of the fund in February 2007.
 Greg Walsh, who had been an analyst on the Heritage team since joining American Century in 2003, was promoted co-manager in early 2008.
 There are two additional co-managers, Michael Orndorff and Marc Scott, along with a dedicated analyst, Scott Marolf who complete the team. - The team looks for companies with accelerating earnings-growth rates and price momentum, and attempt to purchase them before they become household names.
 The managers use a set of quantitative and technical measures, including price momentum to locate companies.
 When these companies meet their quantitative standards, the managers and analysts then do fundamental analysis, research, and risk evaluation, to determine overall portfolio construction.
 This strategy has worked well for the team when the market has been consistent and steady. - Over the past five years, however, consistency in market trends has been sporadic at best.
-The fund's hohum results are a result of that inconsistency.
-Through the end of 2013, the fund trailed it category average by around 2% landing it in the bottom quartile of all mid cap growth funds.
-While the fund managed to outperform in 2012, it also underperformed in 2011.
-For the team's investment process to work, market trends need to be in place for extended periods where investors are basing decisions on individual company merits rather than broad macroeconomic hopes or fears.
-Until that occurs, the funds results will likely continue to be inconsistent.
+The fund's ho-hum results are a result of that inconsistency.
+At the end of the first quarter of 2014, the fund turned around the underperformance experienced in 2013 by beating its peer group by over 1 percent.
+This might be a sign of more consistency in current market trends, but it is still way to early to tell.
+Investors need to keep a sharp eye on the fund and the economy and hope for an extended period of consistency in both to see any real gains.